-ROCKET RESEARCH SOCIETY The Rocket Research Society, while not a large organization, is one of the better known amateur research groups in the United States.
+ROCKET RESEARCH SOCIETY

+The Rocket Research Society, while not a large organization, is one of the better known amateur research groups in the United States.
 Members of the Society have twice won a nationwide undergraduate competition sponsored by the American Rocket Society.

 The Society maintains a well-equipped test facility in the basement of Building 2.
-Here tests are conducted in a one-inch-armour-plate cell containing a thrust stand, fuel and oxidizer tanks, recording camera, and other apparatus needed for testing solid and liquid motors of up to 200 lbs. thrust.
+Here tests are conducted in a oneinch-armour-plate cell containing a thrust stand, fuel and oxidizer tanks, recording camera, and other apparatus needed for testing solid and liquid motors of up to 200 lbs. thrust.
 The cell is presently arranged for subsonic ramjet and hybrid engine experiments but can be altered by the individual experimenter to other configurations.
 Current additions to the facility include a strand burner for determining solid fuel characteristics and an automatic sequencer to operate and monitor the cell and recording instruments before, during, and after firings.
 Other facility apparatus such as lathes, drills, grinders, etc., provide even more of the equipment needed to make and test both engines and rockets.

-For those who are interested in flight research, the Society maintains a limited altitude test range for flight testing; and the Society is in the process of developing a powerful, standardized missile around a previously developed solid fuel for use as a flying "test bed".
+For those who are interested in flight research, the Society maintains a limited altitude test range for flight testing; and the Society is in the process of developing a powerful, standardized missile around a previously developed solid fuel for use as a flying "test bed."
 This is an ideal opportunity for the future aerodynamicist or instrument designer to test his ideas.

 The Society members are a rather independent group, most of whom work on their own projects whenever they desire but often get together for Society projects such as test firings on Friday nights.
 The Society meets twice a month to take care of the inevitable "business" but remains an informal group nonetheless.

 Membership is open to all who are interested in rocketry, regardless of experience or age.

-SCABBARD AND BLADE Scabbard and Blade is the national honorary society for Military, Naval, and Air Science.
-The local chapter, Company G-5, invites outstanding juniors and seniors in the three services to join.
-Scabbard and Blade tries to increase the awareness of each of its members toward the other military services, to develop the officer potential of each member, and to raise the standard of military training on campus.
-Scabbard and Blade co-sponsors the Military Ball, holds the Scabbard and Blade Steak Fry and semiannual initiation banquets, and presents the Scabbard and Blade Award on Military Day.
-Also, it conducts surveys of student opinion toward various aspects of the military and of R.O.T.C.
 SCIENCE FICTION SOCIETY The Science Fiction Society is composed of students from M.I.T. and nearby colleges with an interest in science fiction and fantasy.
-We maintain a library in the basement of Walker, Room 50-020, crammed full with thousands of science fiction books and magazines; including complete bound sets of several magazines, many hard-to-get hardcover books including the Lensman hexalogy and most of the Tom Swift series), and all sorts of paperbacks, pulp magazines, science fiction reference books, fanzines, and people.
+We maintain a library in the basement of Walker, Room 50-020, crammed full with thousands of science fiction books and magazines (including complete bound sets of several magazines, many hard-to-get hardcover books including the Lensman hexalogy and most of the Tom Swift series), and all sorts of paperbacks, pulp magazines, science fiction reference books, fanzines, and people.
 Come down some week-end afternoon or most any evening and look around.

 We also have our own publication, The Twilight Zone, for those whose writings are too clean for Voo Doo and too clear for Tangent.
 If you can't write, you can type stencils.
 If you can't type, you can collate.